johannvis/opssage/gpt-actions-aws/README.md

 bash scripts/smoke.sh
 ```

 The script fetches the stack outputs, retrieves the bearer token from Secrets Manager, and issues unauthorised and authorised requests to verify the API behaviour.
+Export `NUMBER=<value>` before running to change the echoed number (defaults to `42`).

 ## Wire into a Custom GPT

 1. In GPT Builder, choose **Actions** → **Add Action** → **Import from file**, and select `openapi.yaml`.
 2. Replace `servers[0].url` with the `ApiBaseUrl` stack output (for example, `https://abc123.execute-api.ap-southeast-2.amazonaws.com`).
 3. Configure authentication as a Bearer token and paste the current secret from Secrets Manager.
 4. Save the Action, then prompt your GPT with “Call ping”.
-You should receive a `200` response containing `{ "ok": true, ... }`.
+You should receive a `200` response containing `{ "ok": true, ..., "message": "you sent me <number>" }` when the Action supplies the `number` query parameter.

 ## Clean-up